 Turkey Run, Clifty Falls, McCormick’s Creek, Shades State Park, and Patoka Lake also add strong outdoor options depending on the route.

-Best Indiana Road Trips
+Best Indiana Road Trip Ideas

 Indiana is a useful road trip state because it is easy to reach from many Midwest cities and has several clear short-trip routes.